zettelstore/zettelstore/www/build.md

-# How to build the Zettelstore
+# How to build Zettelstore
 ## Prerequisites
 You must install the following software: